-The DDH diagnostics are currently available in the configuration 1 of ARPEGE, ALADIN and AROME.
+The DDH diagnostics are currently available in configuration 1.

 Basics about the architecture of the DDH code: Some specific setup routines define the domains where the diagnostics are done, and also the list of variables which are diagnosed.
-The main body of the diagnostics is done in the grid-point part under the sequence $STEPO - > SCAN2M - > GP_MODEL - > CPG_DRV - > CPG_DIA$ in routines CPDYDDH, CPPHDDH and CPCUDDH.
-For ECMWF physics an additional routine CPPHDDHE is called under the sequence $EC_PHYS - > POSTPHY$.
+The main body of the diagnostics is done in the grid-point part under the sequence STEPO -> SCAN2M -> GP_MODEL -> CPG_DRV -> CPG_DIA in routines CPDYDDH, CPPHDDH and CPCUDDH.
+For ECMWF physics an additional routine CPPHDDHE is called under the sequence EC_PHYS -> POSTPHY.
 Printings and writing on files are done in routine POSDDH called by STEPO.